Magazines Canada hosts a series of one-hour webinars focusing on timely and relevant topics to help you run your

 - A high speed Internet connection.
 (Note: wireless connections aren’t recommended.)

-- A web link, which will be sent to you when you register.
+- A web link, which will be sent to you via Zoom when you register.
 Click on the link to join.
 You will not be able to turn on your camera or microphone as an attendee

 - Always test your system prior to the webinar to make sure you have the right add-ins and adequate connection speed.
 If you have successfully used Zoom before you should have no issues.